csdms/bmi-example-fortran/README.md

 ### Windows

+An additional prerequisite is needed for Windows:

+* Microsoft Visual Studio 2017 or Microsoft Build Tools for Visual Studio 2017

-To configure this example from source with cmake, using the current Fortran BMI version, run
+To configure this example from source with cmake, using the current Fortran BMI version, run the following in a Developer Command Prompt

     set "BMIF_VERSION=1.2"
     mkdir _build && cd _build